rcy1314/some-stars/README.md

 *   [gaojinjin/ChatOpenAI](https://github.com/gaojinjin/ChatOpenAI) - Unity 与ChatGPT  Open AI 的结合

-*   [marticliment/WingetUI](https://github.com/marticliment/WingetUI) - WingetUI: The Graphical Interface for your package managers.
+*   [marticliment/UniGetUI](https://github.com/marticliment/UniGetUI) - UniGetUI: The Graphical Interface for your package managers.
 Could be terribly described as a package manager manager to manage your package managers

 *   [jenius-apps/ambie](https://github.com/jenius-apps/ambie) - An app that uses white noise, nature sounds, and focus features to boost your productivity.